jacopok/mlgw_bns/README.md

-It is able to reconstruct them with mismatches lower than 1/10000, with as little as 1000 training waveforms; the accuracy then steadily drops as more training waveforms are used.
+It is able to reconstruct them with mismatches lower than 1/10000, with as little as 1000 training waveforms; the accuracy then steadily improves as more training waveforms are used.

 Currently, the only model used for training is [`TEOBResumS`](http://arxiv.org/abs/1806.01772), but it is planned to introduce the possibility to use others.